-3.1.1.1 Characteristic compressive strength
+3.1.1.1 Characteristic compressive strengths

-The characteristic compressive strength of concrete at 28 days (f'{c}) shall be either-

-- (a) taken as equal to the specified strength grade, provided the appropriate curing is ensured and that the concrete complies with AS 1379; or - (b) determined statistically from compressive strength tests carried out in accordance with AS 1012.9.
+- (a) The characteristic cylinder compressive strength of concrete at 28 days ( $f_c'$ ) shall be either - taken as equal to the specified strength grade, provided that curing is ensured and that the concrete conforms with AS 1379; or - (ii) determined statistically from compressive cylinder strength tests carried out in accordance with AS 1012.9.

-The characteristic compressive strengths of the standard strength grades are 20 MPa, 25 MPa, 32 MPa, 40 MPa, 50 MPa, 65 MPa, 80 MPa and 100 MPa.
+The characteristic compressive cylinder strengths of the standard strength grades are 20 MPa, 25 MPa, 32 MPa, 40 MPa, 50 MPa, 65 MPa, 80 MPa, 100 MPa and 120 MPa.